 Step 2: Get Your Hunting Permit

 Before deciding about how and where to shot a deer, get all the information about hunting permit from the state Department of Natural Resources.
-The permit would cost you no more than $100.
 Without a hunting permit, no one is allowed to hunt legally.